Skip to main content

 • Completing a paper application and submitting it by U.S. mail, fax, or hand delivery to your local Family Community Resource Center (FCRC) office.

-• Filling out an application at your local DHS office (also known as your local FCRC office).
+• Filling out an application at your local IDHS office This is also known as your local FCRC office.

-If you do not know where your FCRC is or if you are unable to go there, you can call the helpline 24 hours a day at (800) 843-6154 or (866) 324-5553 (TTY).
-You may speak to a representative between 8:00 A.M. and 5:00 P.M., Monday through Friday, except on holidays.
-An automated response is available outside of those hours.
+You can call the helpline 24 hours a day at (800) 843-6154 to find your local FCRC.
+The helpline is open between 8:00 A.M. and 5:00 P.M., Monday through Friday, except on holidays.
+An automated response A formal written answer to the plaintiff or petitioner's written statement is available outside those hours.

 Go to your interview

-Once you've turned in a completed application, DHS must interview you either that day, or the next workday.
-If your interview is over the phone, the number may be blocked or not easily identified as a call from the local FCRC or DHS.
-Be sure to answer your phone if you are expecting an interview call.
+After you submit your application, IDHS will decide if you might be eligible for emergency help.
+If so, IDHS must interview you either that day, or the next workday to confirm your eligibility.
+If your interview is over the phone, the number may be blocked or show up as an unknown call.
+Be sure to answer A written statement used to respond to the complaint or petition in a lawsuit your phone if you are expecting an interview call.

-After your interview with a caseworker, DHS will make a decision on your application.
+After your interview with a caseworker, IDHS will make a decision on your application.
 Be sure to attend your scheduled interview.

-You should try to submit all of the information which shows your household's income, expenses, and resources to DHS within five days after you turn in the application.
+Submit proof of your household's income, expenses, and resources to IDHS within five days after you turn in the application.
+You can also ask IDHS to help you get any requested information from third parties.

 If your application is approved